U.S. Tornado Risk Map by State

 The monthly activity chart in the map shows peak tornado season for each state.
 Nationally, tornado activity peaks between March and June with a secondary peak in October and November across the southern states.

-The classic Tornado Alley spring season runs from late April through early June when Gulf moisture, dry air from the Rockies, and strong jet stream winds combine to create the atmospheric instability that fuels supercell thunderstorms.
-Understanding your state’s peak season is the first step in timing your preparedness activities.
+The classic Tornado Alley spring season runs from late April through early June, when Gulf moisture, dry air from the Rockies, and strong jet stream winds combine to create the atmospheric instability that fuels supercell thunderstorms.
+May is statistically the most active tornado month in the United States, and some of the deadliest outbreaks in U.S. history have occurred in the final two weeks of that month.

 What to Do With This Information

 Own a NOAA weather radio.
-As our best weather radio buying guide explains, a dedicated weather radio delivers alerts faster than any smartphone app and continues working when cell networks are overloaded or your power is out.
+As our best weather radio buying guide explains, a dedicated weather radio delivers alerts faster than any smartphone app and keeps working when cell networks are overloaded or power is out.

 Monitor local conditions with a personal weather station.
 A home weather station lets you track real-time barometric pressure at your exact location.
 Rapid pressure drops are one of the most reliable precursors to severe weather development.

 Know your safe room.
-Every household in a tornado-prone region should have a designated interior room on the lowest floor, away from windows, stocked with basic emergency supplies.
+Every household in a tornado-prone area should have a designated interior room on the lowest floor, away from windows, with basic emergency supplies ready.

 Know the difference between a watch and a warning.
-A tornado watch means atmospheric conditions are favorable for tornado development.
-A tornado warning means a tornado has been confirmed by a spotter or detected by radar and immediate shelter is required.
+A tornado watch means atmospheric conditions favor tornado development.
+A tornado warning means a tornado has been confirmed by a spotter or detected on radar and immediate shelter is required.
 Our article on tornado watch vs warning covers this in more detail.

 About the Data